pyca/cryptography/docs/hazmat/primitives/padding.rst

     :param block_size: The size of the block in bits that the data is being padded to.

-    .. method:: pad(data)

-        :param data: The data that should be padded.
-        :rtype bytes: The padded data.

-    .. method:: unpad(data)

-        :param data: The data that should be unpadded.
-        :rtype bytes: The unpadded data.

     .. method:: padder()

         :returns: A padding